openSUSE/open-build-service/README.md

 reproducible way.
 You can release packages as well as updates, add-ons, appliances and entire distributions for a wide range of operating systems and hardware architectures.

-More information can be found on [openbuildservice.org](http://www.openbuildservice.org)
+More information can be found on [openbuildservice.org](http://www.openbuildservice.org), including the official books for OBS.

 Organization
 ------------